The technology of hologram production are basis for quality and application of hologram. We have the latest technologies available.

 To reproduce holograms in large quantities, embossing shims with different properties are required.
 Here, the individual motif is recombined in the desired format so that the plastic film, for example, can be optimally utilized in the production process.
 Register marks and cut marks can also be included in this process.

 In the conventional recombining process, the the goal is to obtain a printing plate that can be used in wide-web or narrow-web machines.
 The printing plates are placed around a cylinder, whereby a so-called "shimline" is created on the side where the plate ends meet, which of course is not a problem with single motifs, but can be disruptive with continuous motifs and can also lead to problems during further processing, e.g. in lamination processes in the packaging sector.

-Thanks to a new technique, in the manufacturing process of the foils, seamless holographic decors (patterns) can be produced, with which it is possible to produce "Seamless".
-These seamless films can be processed much better and more efficiently in industrial applications.
+Thanks to a new technique in the manufacturing process of the films, seamless holographic decors (patterns) can be produced, with which it is possible to produce "seamless".
+These seamless hologram foils can be processed much better and more efficiently in industrial applications.

 PRODUCTION OF SECURITY HOLOGRAMS